FDCaffeine/School-Recoil-Control/README.md

 File Type: Standalone .exe (compiled from AutoHotkey v2)

 📦 What is SCHOOL?
-SCHOOL is a professional recoil control assistant for FPS games, designed to give you a tactical edge.
+SCHOOL is a professional recoil control assistant for PUBG, designed to give you a tactical edge.
 It simulates mouse movement based on your weapon and stance, letting you maintain precision with every shot.

 🔐 No Setup Needed
 Just double-click the school_v1.0.exe file.
 You do not need to install AutoHotkey or any extra software.